 print(squared) # Output: [1, 4, 9, 16, 25]

-Functional programming techniques are invaluable for crafting clean and efficient data pipelines, a crucial skill in machine learning.
+Functional programming techniques are valuable for crafting clean and efficient data pipelines, an important skill in machine learning.

 Mastering Advanced Object-Oriented Techniques